arcus-azure/arcus.security/docs/preview/features/secret-store/index.md

 ✔ **Extensibility**: Arcus secret store is highly extensible and can be extended with you own custom secret providers, in-memory secret providers for testing...

-✔ **Security**: ex: placing secrets in the `IConfiguration` can be good for development, but it's not a safe approach.
-With the secret store, we provide a single place to retrieve secrets instead of the functionality is scattered across the application.
+✔ **Security**: While using configuration for storing secrets can be good for development it is not a safe approach.
+With the secret store, we provide a single place to retrieve secrets instead of scattering the integration across the application.

 ## Built-in secret providers
 Several built in secret providers available in the package.